Are you an effective team?

 A well known Daily Scrum event (the 15 min thing) in Scrum.
 From the perspective of a process it is a simple thing - come together every day, share, clarify, sync, dismiss.
 From the interaction perspective it is often quite the opposite to simple.
 For instance, yesterday all came, shared, clarified, synced.
 Today, someone did not come or someone was in the wrong mood or someone else joined the Daily Scrum who is not supposed to.
 As a result, syncing did not quite happen as process told the team to dismiss in 15 or team extended the event into 30 min and all dismissed with questions on their faces...

 The last part - 'efficacy' - is the clearest in a way and very important.
-Without people and team there is simply no 'efficiency' and 'effectiveness' possible or we cannot really talk about those.
-Put other way, in chaotic circumstances where people are shuffled almost daily or the amount of work that is pushed into the team is so high relative to the amount of people that there's simply no time and energy to establish any good work processes and practices so team can start being 'efficient' and 'effective'.
+Without people and team there is simply no 'efficiency' and 'relationships' possible or we cannot really talk about those.
+Put other way, in chaotic circumstances where people are shuffled almost daily or the amount of work that is pushed into the team is so high relative to the amount of people that there's simply no time and energy to establish any good work processes and practices so team can start being 'efficient' and pay attention to their 'relationships'.

 Now, after having read so far - what do you think: